People are organizing, exercising, and healthy menu planning with a renewed energy, now that the holidays are over, and we're full swing into January.

 Have some meals stashed away for emergencies, or busy days?
-Now is the time to put a few to use.
+Put all that cheap healthy food to use.
 I’ve been hauling out some frozen portions of soup, stew and chili to feed us at least one night per week.
-They’re all made with quality, whole ingredients and take some pressure of my grocery budget for the week.
+They’re all made with quality, whole ingredients and take some pressure off my grocery budget for the week.

-What are some of the money-saving tactics you're using to stay healthy and make changes this year?
+What are some of the ways you're planning on healthy grocery shopping on a budget this year?

 Green Moms Collective is passionate about living well in motherhood.
 With a little help from mothers who get it and wellness experts.
 Get us weekly.